seed-labs/seed-emulator/examples/B06-blockchain/README.md

 After the emulator starts, we need to wait for a while, 10 to 15 minutes, because Ethereum takes time to initialize.
-During this period, mining will not start, so we will not earn any ethers.
+During this period, mining will not start, so we will not earn any ether.
 If we check the balance on any miner node, we will get zero initially.
 If we see a non-zero value, that means the mining has already started, and the blockchain is fully functional.
-It should be noted that two of the nodes are not miners (`Ethereum-5` and `Ethereum-6`), so if you check their balance, theirs will still be zero.
+It should be noted that two of the ethereum nodes in our constraction are not miners (`Ethereum-5` and `Ethereum-6`), so if you check their balance, theirs will still be zero.